jploskonka/jploskonka.github.io/content/post/continous_delivery_hugo_circleci.md

 Then open your CircleCI project settings, go to `SSH Permissions` page, click `Add SSH key` and paste your **private** (`circle_key`) key.
 Enter `github.com` into `hostname` field.
-After you add your key you can see it's fingerprint on list.
+After you added your key you can see it's fingerprint on list.
 Copy it or leave page open - you will need to enter it into circle config.

 [Here's](https://circleci.com/docs/1.0/adding-read-write-deployment-key/)